Schmidt mit Dete

 Where’s the english content on this blog?

-My blog is predominantly in german, but there are some english texts and ressources.
+While my blog is mostly in german, I have some english texts and ressources.

 Are there any english academic publications?

 Yes.
-While most of my publications are in german, some english papers are available:
+While most of my publications are in german, some english papers are available (see also my list of selected publications):

 • Schmidt, Jan (2007): Blogging practices: An analytical framework.
 In: Journal of Computer-Mediated Communication, Vol. 12, Nr.
 4. Available online: http://jcmc.indiana.edu/vol12/issue4/schmidt.html